fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-10-25】[dinguschan-owo / Helios](https://github.com/dinguschan-owo/Helios) - Helios is an COMPLETELY UNBLOCKABLE proxy with tabs that can be static hosted, can be run locally, and is html css js only!
+This is (as far as i've found) the only true UNBLOCKABLE only HTML proxy that works with any blocking software!
+Plus its open sauce so you can take this code and build your own proxy! (⭐ PLEASE star if you fork! ⭐)
 * 【2025-10-17】[spencerccf / app_settings](https://github.com/spencerccf/app_settings) - Flutter plugin for accessing app phone settings for iOS and Android
 * 【2025-10-15】[o8oo8o / WebCurl](https://github.com/o8oo8o/WebCurl) - 极简网页版API调试神器
 * 【2025-10-13】[hugo-sid / hugo-blog-awesome](https://github.com/hugo-sid/hugo-blog-awesome) - Fast, minimal blog with dark mode support.